willcode110/learngit/readme.txt

-Git is a version control system 66666.
+Git is a  distributed version control system 66666.
 Git is free software.